andrewjamesboyle/post-detail-delete/labs/post-detail-delete.md

 Grab your needed DOM elements and begin to modify the display based on the values in the post detail and the user object. **Only show the delete button and subscribe to click event if the post belongs to the current user!**

+Check if userId === userPostCreator if true, render deleteButton that can delete the post from supabase

 ## Links

 Add links to the home page to each post to make the header linked to the corresponding detail page